ieb/gmond-osgi/README.md

 The path from the working directory to the jmxetric.xml file, normally and absolute path to avoid confusion.
 This file will be watched.
 If touched, the configuration will be reloaded.

+# Configuration files

+src/main/conf/jmxetric.xml contains configuration for a standard Sling JVM running Oak TarMK.

+# Test Ganglia install

+If you dont have access to a full Ganglia instance with a UI and dont have time to install you can use this monitoing bundle in standalone mode.
+You will need gmond and gmetad.
+Setup a gmond instance to receive the data over unicast UDP.
+Make it mute (mute=yes) but not deaf (deaf=no).
+That done configure a gmetad instance to query the gmond instance and build rrd files as the data comes in.
+Once you have rrd files you can use one of the many rrd viewing tools or use rrdtool itself to generate graphs.
+For instance on OSX

+    brew install ganglia

+Run the daemons in foreground

+    sudo gmond -f &
+    sudo gmetad -f &

+run the java app with the monitor pointing the reporter to send data to UDP 127.0.0.1:8649

+Some time later, view the rrd as a graph.

+    rrdtool  graph image.png "DEF:segment=/usr/local/var/lib/ganglia/rrds/unspecified/localhost/jvm_SegmentWrites_m15r.rrd:sum:AVERAGE" "LINE1:segment#ff0000:Segment Writes"
+    open image.png

+gmond.conf  listen on UDP 8649, and TCP 8649

+    globals {
+      daemonize = yes
+      setuid = yes
+      user = nobody
+      debug_level = 0
+      max_udp_msg_len = 1472
+      mute = yes
+      deaf = no
+      allow_extra_data = yes
+      host_dmax = 86400 /*secs.
+Expires (removes from web interface) hosts in 1 day */
+      host_tmax = 20 /*secs */
+      cleanup_threshold = 300 /*secs */
+      gexec = no
+      send_metadata_interval = 30 /*secs */
+    }
+    cluster {
+      name = "development"
+    }
+    udp_recv_channel {
+      port = 8649
+      bind = 127.0.0.1
+      retry_bind = true
+    }
+    tcp_accept_channel {
+      port = 8649
+      gzip_output = no
+    }

+gmetad.conf  retrive data from localhost 8649

+    data_source "my cluster" 127.0.0.1:8649
+    case_sensitive_hostnames 0